Indigenous Student Application Program

 The Indigenous Student Application Program provides a dedicated admissions process for Indigenous applicants who would like to apply through this option for the Two-Year MSW or Advanced Standing MSW programs.
 Applicants who submit their application through this program will follow the same admission requirements outlined in the admission requirement page of the MSW program.

-All applications received through the Indigenous Student Application Program will undergo a review process that includes representation from Indigenous faculty, students, alumni or other community members.
+All applications received through the Indigenous Student Application Program will undergo a review process that includes representation from Indigenous faculty, alumni or other community members.

 Through this dedicated admissions process, we are affirming our intentional commitment to Indigenous student representation in the Faculty and decreasing barriers to accessing the program for our Indigenous applicants in alignment with Truth and Reconciliation Calls to Action – University of Toronto.